9 nights: 2 x TRONDHEIM, 1 x BODØ, 3 x SVOLVÆR, 1 x HARSTAD, 2 x TROMSØ

 - Airport bus transfer from Tromsø to Tromsø Airport.

-- Travel Document Wallet and Luggage Labels.
+- Travel Document Wallet.

 - 24-hour Emergency Telephone Assistance.